 - Lactic Acid, £7.99

 Alex Steiner x Primark

 This is one that came to my notice pretty late and it is a collaboration with Glamour beauty editor and PRIMARK with the prices to match.
-None of the product costs more than £5.
-The collection consists of 20 products categorised based skincare needs.
+None of the products costs more than £5.
+The collection consists of 20 products categorised based on skincare needs.
 With a range for city skin, acne and dehydration, which allows you to mix and match depending on your needs.